Fushuma/FIP/README.md

 ## Community Discussion

-This repository tracks Callisto Improvement Proposals.
+This repository tracks Fushuma Improvement Proposals.
 Feature requests, feedback, and issue reports can be submitted via the "issues" section.

 ### Submitting a Comment